 Overall, the best application advice is to get started well before the deadlines start sneaking up on you.
 Make sure that you have a timeline mapped out with different deadlines and include the amount of time you think each component will take.
 This is your first impression – make it a good one!

 Are you ready to get started today?
-South College operates on a quarter schedule and accepts application on an on-going basis.
+South College operates on a quarter schedule and accepts applications on an on-going basis.